stintosestudios/hexo_sitesource/source/_posts/hexo-source.md

 If all goes well there should be a public folder now.

-# Running the site locally
+# Running the generated site locally

-In my source folder I have placed a simple server.js file that can be used to host the site locally via node.js.
+it is sometimes nice to be able to view the site locally via the http:// protocal rather then file:// to make sure that everything is looking good before deployment.
+To do this in my source folder I have wrote a simple server.js that can be used to host the site locally via node.js.
 To use it I just need to cd into the public folder, and fire it up with node.

 ```bash
 $ cd public
 $ node server.js
 ```

+# updaing the source